 This includes support hours, out-of-hours support, operational communication with users, incident management, and how we measure performance.

 Below is a diagram of the Cloud Platform.

-The Cloud Platform Team supports everything outside of a user’s namespace.
+The Cloud Platform Team supports everything apart from what is running in a user’s namespace, and their AWS resources.

 - responding to failures of the underlying platform e.g. the cluster